MAROON: A Dataset for the Joint Characterization of Near-Field High-Resolution Radio-Frequency and Optical Depth Imaging Techniques: The MAROON Dataset

 \paragraph{Object Preparation and Capture} The reconstruction method of MVS is similar to passive stereo imagers.
 Hence, inaccurate reconstructions can be the result when dealing with textureless and view-dependent object materials.
-To circumvent this limitation, we implement a distinct capture process for particularly challenging objects to generate more reliable GT reconstructions.
-Once the object has been captured by all depth imagers, a thin multicolored speckle pattern is applied using water colors that assists the correspondence finding by a subsequent MVS-only capture.
+To circumvent this limitation, we implement a distinct capture process for a subset of particularly challenging objects to generate more reliable GT reconstructions.
+After the object has been captured once by all sensors (including MVS), a thin multicolored speckle pattern is applied using water colors that assists the correspondence finding of the subsequent, additional MVS-only capture.
 In order to ensure exact alignment between that GT reconstruction and other imaging modalities, the speckle is applied in situ without moving the object.

 In total, each object is recorded at three different distances to the MIMO imaging radar of 30~cm, 40~cm, and 50~cm, respectively.
 The remaining depth imagers are situated behind the radar.
 Their corresponding object-to-sensor distance is determined from the distance to the radar and from the relative position between each optical sensor and the imaging radar, which is given by the calibration parameters.
 Based on the Euclidean norm of the mean translation across all calibrations conducted, we report an additional object-to-sensor distance of +8~cm (Azure Kinect), +6~cm (Realsense D435i), and +5~cm (ZED X Mini), respectively.
 We record 20 frames for each optical sensor and 10 radar frames.
 In total, we capture 45 objects and list further statistics about the dataset in \autoref{table:statistics}.